inkle/ink/Documentation/WritingWithInk.md

 Wrapping up simple operations in function can also provide a simple place to put debugging information, if required.

-#### Advanced: external functions

-You can also provide additional functions via C# which the ink calls out to.

-TODO: An example please!

 ##  6) Constants